OriginStampTimestamping/originstamp-client-java/docs/TimestampApi.md

 Status

-The request returns information of a certain hash read from the URL parameter.
-The input parameter is a hash in hex representation.
-Field "created" always set to false.
+This interface returns information of a certain hash read from the URL path.
+If the status of several hashes is to be checked, it is preferable to use the seed status interface.
+This reduces the required requests and can be tailored to a desired blockchain.
+All &#39;created&#39; fields are always set to false for a status request.

 ### Example
 ```java